arnabcse/hip/Slider.md

 * `sl_textSize` - The size of text (used in **discrete** mode).

 * `sl_textColor` - The color of text (used in **discrete** mode).

+* `sl_alwaysFillThumb` - Indicate that should always fill thumb at min value or not.